mgoltzsche/kustomizations/docker-registry/README.md

 docker registry
 =

-This kustomization provides a private docker registry installation with basic auth & TLS.
+A private docker registry with TLS, basic auth and credential rotation.

 For TLS the [cert-manager](https://github.com/jetstack/cert-manager) is required.